achildrenmile/translateopensource/README.md

 # Translation Web App

-A web application for translations using the M2M-100 model. https://huggingface.co/facebook/m2m100_418M
+A web application for translations using the M2M-100 model. https://huggingface.co/facebook/m2m100_418M.
+Clone from https://github.com/achildrenmile/translateopensource and adapted for IFX.

 ## Setup